ThomasKroes/GuacamoleWorkshop/prerequisites/exercise.md

 Follow the steps below to create the Docker image:
 1. Open a terminal and navigate to `{clone_dir}/prerequisites/desktop/`.
 This directory contains the following files:
-[Dockerfile](desktop/Dockerfile) for building the Docker image.
+[Dockerfile](desktop/Dockerfile) for building the image.
 [startup.sh](desktop/startup.sh) is the main entry point for the Docker container
 [supervisord.conf](desktop/supervisord.conf) configures the process manager (e.g. XVFB, X11VNC & SSH)
 2. Execute `docker build . -t desktop`
-This builds the desktop Docker image and stores it in the local Docker registry.
+This builds the desktop Docker image and stores it in the local Docker registry as `desktop`.

 ## Blender desktop Docker image
 In this workshop, we make Blender available in the browser.
 In order to do so, we create a Blender Docker image which is based on a generic Docker desktop image.

 Follow the steps below to create the Docker image:
 1. Open a terminal and navigate to `{clone_dir}/prerequisites/guacdb/`.
 This directory contains the following files:
-[Dockerfile](guacdb/Dockerfile) for building the Docker image
+[Dockerfile](guacdb/Dockerfile) for building the image
 [initdb.sql](guacdb/initdb.sql) for injecting the SQL schema when the image is created
 2. Execute `docker build . -t guacdb`
 This builds the Blender Docker image and stores it in the local Docker registry.